-Second DUI Lawyer in Las Vegas
+Second Offense DUI Charges in Nevada

 Under Nevada law, the statutory scheme provides for even harsher “minimum mandatory” punishments for each subsequent conviction without a certain period of time.
 Under Nevada law, this time period has been set at seven (7) years.
 This means that if a second DUI arrest occurs within 7 years of a prior DUI conviction, then if the individual is convicted of the second DUI than certain harsher penalties apply.